Frequently Asked Questions About Natural Stone and Tiles

 Are samples refundable or credited?

 Samples are not refundable.
-However, your sample cost is credited toward a full order placed within 60 days of the sample purchase.
+However, sample costs may be credited toward a full order placed within 60 days of the sample purchase.
 See our Sample Order page for details.

 What is your cancellation policy?